fitchburgstate/game/README.md

 ### via Github.com

-Simply go to [the repo on Github](https://github.com/nathanwentworth/fitchburg) and edit the files in the `_games`, `_events`, or `_drafts` folders.
+Simply go to [the repo on Github](https://github.com/fitchburgstate/game) and edit the files in the `_games`, `_events`, or `_drafts` folders.
 When you save and commit these files the site will automatically rebuild.

-(**Note:** this requires having editing privileges on the repo.
-Ideally this will be uploaded to a school-owned account.)
+(**Note:** this requires having editing privileges on the repo.)

 ### Locally

-If you want to edit this project locally, then clone the repo into whatever folder you want on your computer `git clone https://github.com/nathanwentworth/fitchburg.git`.
+If you want to edit this project locally, then clone the repo into whatever folder you want on your computer `git clone https://github.com/fitchburgstate/game.git`.
 Jekyll also needs to be installed `gem install jekyll` for this to build.
 Once you make your local changes, run `jekyll build` and push changes to Github.

 ## Making a New Site Entry